kanansnote/py-venn-diagram/README.md

 ## Coding Solution (Needs Work)

-I'll try to come up with Python that mostly seems to be the best option to use as a programming language in data visualization projects.
+I'm considering using Python as my primary programming language for this data visualization project due to its versatility and popularity in this field.
+Currently, I utilize the `matplotlib` library to create circles that visually represent the relationships between given sets.

 ## Tools & Environment
 Interpreter: Python 3.11\